Fiber – what’s not to love? Found in a variety of foods, fiber is crucial to good health. This is especially true for individuals with diabetes.

 Berries – Loaded with fiber and antioxidants, fresh raspberries and blackberries top the list with more than 7 grams of fiber per cup.
 Blueberries are also a great source of vitamins and soluble fiber.
 Studies have found that glucose levels reduce over time when blueberries are included in one’s diet.
 In fact, one study by the USDA, consuming 2 ½ cups of fresh blueberry juice per day lowered blood glucose levels, improved depression symptoms, and sharpened memory.

 Brownies – WHAT?
 Yep!
-Just one of these chocolatey, delicious brownies contains more than half of the recommended daily intake of fiber.
+One of these chocolatey, delicious brownies contains 6 grams of soluble fiber.

 Fiber is of utmost importance to health, for diabetics especially.
 Maybe its fiber’s ability to help stabilize and lower blood sugar?
 Or maybe due to its assistance in preventing brain aging and neurodegenerative diseases like Alzheimer’s?
 Not to mention fiber’s incredible impact on the gut, and therefore, the entire body.